 The operator of an AvL antenna system equipped with the AAQ ACU will interface with the controller through a Graphical User Interface (GUI) or the Red & Green (stow & deploy) buttons located on the antenna positioner cover.
-There are several GUI options that the operator might use, including the PC-based AAQRemote .Net application, AAQ Webserver (see Appendix A), AAQ Controller Interface Panel (CIP) on the 1RU power supply (see Appendix B), AAQ Hand-Held Controller, and customer furnished custom GUIs.
+There are several GUI options that the operator might use, including the PC-based AAQRemote .Net application, AAQ Web GUI, AAQ Controller Interface Panel (CIP) on the 1RU power supply, AAQ Hand-Held Controller, and customer furnished custom GUIs.
 All AvL GUIs offer the operator an opportunity to log-in with a username and password that is associated with an access level.